minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    - Replace ``PATH`` with the IP address or hostname and port for the new deployment.
    - Replace ``ACCESSKEY`` and ``SECRETKEY`` with the credentials you used when creating the new deployment.

-   If you are migrating a `filesystem` deployment, continue to the next step.
-   For `standalone` deployments, skip to :ref:`migrate bucket contents <minio-gateway-migrate-bucket-contents>`.

 #.
+Standalone deployments: migrate environment variables

+   Copy the :ref:`environment variables <minio-server-environment-variables>` from the existing deployment's ``/etc/default/minio`` file to the same file in the new deployment.
+   You may omit any ``MINIO_CACHE_*`` and ``MINIO_GATEWAY_SSE`` environment variables, as these are no longer used.

+   To continue migrating a `standalone` deployment, skip to :ref:`migrate bucket contents <minio-gateway-migrate-bucket-contents>`.

-Filestem Mode Deployments: Export the existing deployment's **configurations**.
+#.
+Filesystem Mode Deployments: Export the existing deployment's **configurations**.

    Use the :mc-cmd:`mc admin config export <mc admin config export>` export command with the existing MinIO Client to retrieve the configurations defined for the existing standalone MinIO deployment.